areejhum/matplotlip/README.md

   Again, don't let the magnitude of a programming task scare you off.
 Ultimately, every programming problem boils down to a handful of bite-sized tasks.

-* Get help when you need it!
+* I get help when I need it!
 There is never any shame in asking.
 But, as always, ask a _specific_ question.
 You'll never get a great answer to "I'm lost."

 ### Copyright